I’m sharing tips to take more tea walks!

 Make It Satisfying

 I always pack a tea that I am eager to drink and teaware that’s a pleasure to use (but sturdy enough to travel well).
 Sometimes, one of my tea pets even joins me.
-Drinking a tea I love with waves crashing or the birds singing (shown to help with anxiety, by the way), surrounded by the beauty of nature never fails to delight me.
+Drinking a tea I love on a beach, by a river, or in a garden–in other words, surrounded by the beauty of nature–never fails to delight me.
 It’s always satisfying.

 Do You Have Tips or Questions?